apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 It's important to keep in mind that static isolation, being part of the type system, affects your public API.
-But, you can migrate your own modules in a way that improves their APIs for Swift 6 *without* breaking any existing clients.
+But you can migrate your own modules in a way that improves their APIs for Swift 6 *without* breaking any existing clients.

 Suppose the `WindowStyler` is public API.